 Automation Anywhere provides robust features for secure credential management to protect sensitive information used in automation tasks.
-The Credential Vault is a secure storage within Automation Anywhere.
-Where you can securely store and manage credentials such as usernames, passwords, API keys, or any other confidential data.
-The credentials stored in the vault are encrypted to ensure their confidentiality.
-By centralizing credentials in the Credential Vault, you can avoid hardcoding them in automation tasks, reducing the risk of exposing sensitive information.
+The Credential Vault is a secure storage within Automation Anywhere to manage credentials such as usernames, passwords, API keys.
+The credentials stored in the vault are encrypted to ensure the confidentiality.
+By centralizing credentials in the Credential Vault, you can avoid hardcoding them in tasks and reducing the risk of exposing sensitive information.

 Secure Data Handling:

 To secure data in Automation Anywhere, consider the following best practices: